amygao1997/Presidential_Election/README.md

   Emily - Candidate Committee Linkage File
   Olivia - Contribution to Candidates File
  2. Copy over the pgAdmin code (Template) into R script
- 3. edit the code to create a new data
+ 3. edit the code to create a new data folder
  4. copy and paste the code back into pgAdmin and create the table in pgAdmin
+ 5. Name the file "Import.sql"
- 5. Upload the code to GitHub
+ 6. Upload the file to GitHub (we are all working on this together)

 Naming Conventions:
 1. mast = master